Plans found: 19,000+

 Q: What is included with the blueprints?

-Q: How do I find out what the roof pitch, ridge height and ceiling height are for a particular plan?
+Q: How can I find out what the roof pitch, ridge height and ceiling height are for a particular plan?

-Q: How do I find out the snow/wind loads on a particular plan?
+Q: How do I find out the snow/wind loads of a particular plan?

 Q: How do I customize my plans?

-Q: Do the blueprints show the framing, floor joists and roof layouts?
+Q: Do stock blueprints show the framing, floor joists, and roof construction details?

-Q: Do the plans/blueprints include plumbing and electrical?
+Q: Do the stock plans include plumbing, HVAC, and electrical?

 Q: What if the plan would work better on my site if it were reversed?

-Q: Can I get a different foundation other than what is listed?
+Q: Can I get a different foundation than the standard option listed?

 Q: If a house is shown with siding or stucco, can I change it to brick or vice versa?

-Q: Are the detail plan packages specific to the blueprint I order and what do these packages consist of?
+Q: Are Electrical, Framing, and Plumbing Kit Packages specific to the blueprint I order and what do these packages consist of?

 ---